 1 1/2 lb. yellow new potatoes (about 25)

 Kosher salt and pepper

 4 medium chicken thighs

 2 tbsp. olive oil

 2 tbsp. white wine vinegar

 - Place potatoes in a large pot.
 Add enough cold water to cover, then bring to a boil.
 Add 1 tsp salt, reduce heat, and simmer until tender, 12 to 15 minutes.
 Drain and run under cold water to cool.

 - While potatoes are cooking, season chicken with ¼ tsp each salt and pepper and place in a large, heavy skillet, skin side down.
 Brush with mustard and place a piece of foil on top.
-Place a second skillet on top of chicken and put heavy cans in skillet (the contents won’t cook) to weigh it down (this will flatten chicken so it cooks up evenly and extra-crisp).
+Place a second skillet on top of the chicken and put heavy cans in a skillet (the contents won’t cook) to weigh it down (this will flatten the chicken so it cooks up evenly and extra-crisp).
 Cook on medium until skin is deep brown, 10 to 12 minutes.
-Flip chicken and cook, uncovered, until cooked through, 2 to 3 minutes more.
+Flip chicken and cook, uncovered until cooked through, 2 to 3 minutes more.

 - In a large bowl, whisk together oil, vinegar, and horseradish; stir in scallions and tarragon.
 Halve potatoes (or quarter if large); toss with vinaigrette, then radishes.